 The Facilitation of Energy Storage Services (FESS) will seek to identify and remove any barriers that exist to customers deploying energy storage devices.

-The Demand Side Response (DSR) project will establish a DSO flexibility market.
+The FLEX project will establish a DSO Flexibility market in Northern Ireland

 Using real time thermal rating technology the Smart Asset Monitoring (SAM) project will attempt to increase network headroom.